-An "I" grade is awarded when extenuating circumstances (i.e., illness, emergency, military service or other reasonable cause) warrant an extension of time for completion of the remaining course work.
-Course work must be completed within a reasonable period, as set by the instructor, not to exceed 45 days from the date grades are due.
-After this date the "I" grade automatically changes to "F" unless an extension is granted by the Provost.
-Approved experiential courses are exempt from this 45-day limit.
-For these courses, work must be completed within a reasonable period, as set by the instructor, not to exceed the end of the next academic semester, not including the summer semester.
+An Incomplete "I" grade is awarded when extenuating circumstances (i.e., illness, emergency, military service, or other reasonable cause) warrant an extension of time for completion of the remaining course work.
+Course work must be completed within a reasonable period, as set by the instructor, not to exceed the final day of classes the subsequent academic semester.
 The criteria for assigning an incomplete grade are as follows:

 - 1. A student must be passing the course, or, for cohort programs, students must meet the minimum requirements established by the program to meet accreditation standards. - 2.
-Approval from the student and instructor is needed before an "I" can be assigned. - 3.
+Approval from the student and instructor is needed before an Incomplete "I" can be assigned. - 3.
 The instructor must specify all work completed to date and the grade earned for each assignment. - 4.
-All remaining work necessary for the grade submission must be included. - 5.
-If the instructor approves the request, the instructor will complete the Request for Incomplete Grade Contract (located on the MyMUPortal)
+All remaining work necessary for the grade submission must be included.

+If the instructor approves the request, the instructor will complete the Request for Incomplete Grade Contract (located on the MyMUPortal).